 - (a) Minimizing Erosion.
 Erosion shall be minimized by following best management practices for drainage, grading, planting, and vegetation maintenance, as prescribed by the Alameda County Code and the County's engineering standards and guidelines. - (b) Minimizing Sedimentation.
 New public or private projects are to be designed so that they do not cause increases in erosion or sedimentation that exceed natural rates.
 Sedimentation shall be held to levels that ensure the long-term preservation of creeks, ponds, and other water bodies in Fairview and downstream.
 In the event sedimentation has occurred or occurs in the future, restoration of the water body shall be pursued. - (c) Avoiding Erosion Prone Areas.
-Building construction on streambanks and other areas that are particularly prone to erosion and soil loss shall be prohibited. - (d) Water Quality Protection.
+Building construction on streambanks and other areas that are particularly prone to erosion and soil loss shall be prohibited unless it can be demonstrated to the Alameda County Public Works Agency that satisfactory mitigation measures have been incorporated. - (d) Water Quality Protection.
 Require compliance with the County Clean Water Program, including integration of stormwater quality protection into construction and post-construction activities.